The library has purchased (licensed) numerous E-journals and E-books. Details can be found on our website on databases, e-books, e-journals.

 The items placed on the course reserves can only be borrowed with a written approval of the lecturer in charge.
 An appropriate form is in reach at the circulation desk of the particular departmental library.
 However, this literature can be used at any time in Individual Study Zones and scans can be made as well.
 Usually the course reserve is kept in place for the duration of the course.
 After that the reserves are cleared and the items are shelved at their original location.

-Many online newspaper archives can be searched (on campus or via VPN) and the articles read in the database Nexis Uni.
+Many online archives of newspapers and news magazines can be searched (on campus or via VPN) and the articles read in the database Nexis Uni.
 In order to find out whether a particular newspaper is included, start Nexis Uni, click on "Menu" on the top left and select "All Sources".
 Enter the title of the paper into the search form on the left hand side ("Search within sources") and click on the magnifier icon.
 If the newspaper is included in Nexis Uni, it will be displayed on the right side in a hit list.
 Click on the three dots to the right of the newspaper's title.
 You can now choose between two options: Get documents (all articles from the newspaper will then be displayed - you can then search within the results using the filter on the left) or Add to search (you can then search within the source using the Nexis search mask at the top).
 We also provide a list of online versions of newspapers.

 Part of the back issues (until 2008) are available as microfilm versions and are ready for reading and copying in the Reference Department.